rndmorris/Salis-Arcana/docs/enhancements.md

 Requires `enableReplaceWandCoreRecipe=true`.

 If enabled, prevents swapping a wand core with a staff core or a staff core with a wand core.
 Disable to allow converting a wand to a staff and vice versa.

+## Config option: `allowSingleWandReplacement`

+Requires `enableReplaceWandCapsRecipe=true` or `enableReplaceWandCoreRecipe=true`.

+Requires `arcaneWorkbenchGhostItemFix=true` in the bugfixes module.

+If enabled, allows swapping a wand's components using vis from the wand being modified.